nishantshah977/SpeedShield/README.md

 * Optimization
 * Makes hidden file invisible to users.

-# Installation

-* Login to your WordPress dashboard
-* Go to Plugins > Add New
-* Search for "Speedometer"
-* Click the "Install Now" button
-* Activate the plugin

 # Usage
 No user interface is required.
 Simply install and activate the plugin to start optimizing your website's performance.